shubham-sudo/SimpleDB/README.md

     - _**class HeapPage**_ : Updated `getNumTuples` & `getHeaderSize` with the help of given doc on Lab webpage.
 Also, implemented the `iterator` method for returning an iterator over the `Tuple` objects stored on this page.
     - _**class HeapFile**_ : Updated the `readPage` method to read a page from `HeapFile`.
 I am using `RandomAccessFile` to seek over the file randomly and read the `BufferPool.getPageSize` bytes data each time.
 The `pageNumber` is used to calculate the address of the page in the disk.
 I have also implemented `DbFileIterator` to iterate over all of the tuples we have in this `HeapFile`.
     - _**SeqScan**_ : This was easy as we just have to link this with the `HeapFile` and `DbFileIterator`.
     - _**class BTreeFile**_ :
        + _**findLeafPage()**_ : This method is used to pull leaf page as per the given Field key value.
 This is implemented using recursion.
 If the Field value is passed as 'null', it will pull the left most page at leaf level.
        + _**splitLeafPage()**_ : This method help in splitting the leaf page when we insert more values and the leaf page is full.
          The middle node is copied to the internal nodes after splitting and parent & sibling pointer are updated.
        + _**splitInternalPage()**_ : The method do the splitting part for the internal node.
 This also increases the height of the BTree and push the middle node towards the parent node.
        + _**stealFromLeafPage()**_ : The method is used for the Deletion purpose, if the tuples are less than half full in any leaf node.
          It will try to steal nodes from its siblings.
        + _**stealFromLeftInternalPage()**_ : This method is for stealing nodes from the sibling when the internal node is out of its half full capacity.
        + _**stealFromRightInternalPage()**_ : This is similar to the upper method just be used when stealing nodes from right internal node, instead of left.
        + _**mergeLeafPages()**_ : While deletion if the stealing doesn't work out than merging of two nodes happens in BTree.
          The mergeLeafPages merges the leaf pages whenever required.
        + _**mergeInternalPages()**_ : This is same as above just to merge the internal nodes.

     - _**class IndexPredicate**_ : Updated to compare the field values using the given operators.
 The operators are defined as enums
       The Comparison is done based in the given '>=', '<=', '==' operators.
     - _**class Predicate**_ : Defined the required class variables to support IndexPredicate class operations.
+    - _**Filter, Join & HashEquiJoin**_ : Added required class variables and implemented the hasNext() method call to return the results after filter, join and hashJoin.
+The strategy used for join is simple nested loop join and for hashEquiJoin I have used hashing and making partition for one child.
+    - _**IntegerAggregator, StringAggregator, Aggregate**_ : Implemented integer & string aggregate classes for aggregating on the required column based on groupby if given.
+    - _**HeapPage, HeapFile**_ : Implemented insert and delete tuples method to add mutability of tuples in pages or file.
+Also, eviction is checked for both operations.
+    - _**Insert, Delete**_ : Insert and delete operators are implemented for inserting the new record or deleting the existing one.

 3. Describe any missing or incomplete elements of your code